microsoft/graphrag/docsite/posts/get_started.md

 # Running the Indexer

 Now we need to set up a data project and some initial configuration.
 Let's set that up.
-We're using the [default configuration mode](/posts/config/overview/), which you can customize as needed using using a [config file](/posts/config/json_yaml/), which we recommend, or [environment variables](/posts/config/env_vars/).
+We're using the [default configuration mode](/posts/config/overview/), which you can customize as needed using a [config file](/posts/config/json_yaml/), which we recommend, or [environment variables](/posts/config/env_vars/).

 First let's get a sample dataset ready: